The Incident – Biography of a Woman (vol. I)

 A woman is approached by a stranger who claims that they have the same father.
 This encounter, although brief, unleashes an overwhelming wave of emotions in her.
 Questions fill her mind: questions about marriage and motherhood, adoption and family secrets – but most of all, questions about truth.
 In ‘The Incident’, Julia Schoch, one of the most influential voices in contemporary German autofiction, tells of a life transformed from one moment to the next.
 She captivatingly and cleverly draws the reader into a whirlpool of outrageous events – events which, despite being fictional, remain eerily familiar to us all.

-• Julia Schoch is at her best, following in the footsteps of the great female GDR writers
+- Julia Schoch at her best, following in the footsteps of great female GDR writers

-Julia Schoch born in 1974, works as a freelance author and translator of French in Potsdam.
-She received countless nominations and awards for both her writing and her translation.
-Her novel ‘Das Vorkommnis’ (‘The Incident’) was awarded with the Schubart-Literaturpreis in 2023.
-She received the 2022 German Schiller Foundation Award for her literary works.
+Julia Schoch, born in 1974, works as a freelance author and translator.
+She received countless nominations and awards for both her writing and her translations.
+Her novel ‘The Incident’ was awarded with the Schubart Literature Prize in 2023.
+She also received the German Schiller Foundation Award in 2022 for her literary work.